ultradns/terraform-provider-ultradns/docs/data-sources/tcpool.md

 ### Nested `backup_record` block has the following structure:

 * `rdata` - (Computed) (String) The IPv4 address or CNAME for the backup record.
-* `failover_delay` - (Computed) (Integer) Specifies the time, from 0–30 minutes, that Traffic Controller waits after detecting that the pool record has failed before activating primary records.
-Default set to 0.
+* `failover_delay` - (Computed) (Integer) Specifies the time, between 0 – 30 minutes, that the Traffic Controller waits after detecting that the pool record has failed, prior to activating the primary records.
+Default value set to 0.
-* `available_to_serve` - (Computed) (Boolean) Indicates whether the pool backup record is active and available to serve records.
+* `available_to_serve` - (Computed) (Boolean) Indicates whether the pool's backup record is active and available to serve records.

 ### Nested `rdata_info` block has the following structure:

 * `rdata` - (Computed) (String) The IPv4 address or CNAME.
 * `priority` - (Computed) (Integer) Indicates the serving preference for this pool record.
 * `threshold` - (Computed) (Integer) Specifies how many probes must agree before the record state is changed.
-Default set to 1.
 * `weight` - (Optional) (Integer) Determines the traffic load to send to each server in the Traffic Controller pool.
 Even integers from 2 to 100.
-Default set to 2.
-* `failover_delay` - (Computed) (Integer) Specifies the time, from 0–30 minutes, that Traffic Controller waits after detecting that the pool record has failed before activating secondary records.
-Default set to 0.
+* `failover_delay` - (Computed) (Integer) Specifies the time, between 0 – 30 minutes, that the Traffic Controller waits after detecting that the pool record has failed, prior to activating the secondary records.
+Default value set to 0.
 * `state` - (Computed) (String) The current state of the pool record.
 Valid values are `NORMAL`, `ACTIVE`, and `INACTIVE`.
-Default set to `NORMAL`.
 * `run_probes` - (Computed) (Boolean) Indicates whether or not probes are run for this pool record.
-Default set to true.
 * `available_to_serve` - (Computed) (Boolean) Indicates whether the pool record is active and available to serve records.